websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 # Securing Elasticsearch

-## Securing Elasticsearch on Liferay DXP 7.2

 The very first thing you must do to secure Elasticsearch is [enable X-Pack Security](#enable-x-pack-security).
-After that you can begin configuring authentication and Transport Layer Security.
+After that you can begin configuring authentication and encrypted communication.

 ```note::
    **Elasticsearch 6.x:** If you're using Elasticsearch 6, you'll need a Liferay Enterprise Search (LES) subscription and the Liferay Enterprise Search Security application to use Elastic's X-Pack Security.
 Starting with the Liferay Connector to Elasticsearch 7 (available on `the Customer Downloads portal <https://customer.liferay.com/downloads>`_ and bundled in Liferay 7.3), support for Elastic's X-Pack security is included by default.
 To integrate with Elastic's X-Pack monitoring, LES is required.
 ```

-### Enable X-Pack Security
+## Enable X-Pack Security

 To enable security, add this setting in each Elasticsearch node's `[Elasticsearch Home]/config/elasticsearch.yml` file: